Sickle cell anaemia is a serious inherited blood disorder where the red blood cells, which carry oxygen around the body, develop abnormally.

 Sickle cell anaemia can be diagnosed using a blood test.
 The blood is checked for defective haemoglobin.

 A small level of defective haemoglobin would indicate that a person has the sickle cell trait but not sickle cell anaemia.
 A high level would indicate sickle cell anaemia.

-All babies born in the UK are tested for sickle cell anaemia as part of the heel prick newborn screening test that's carried out by the midwife.
+All babies born in the UK are offered screening for sickle cell anaemia as part of the newborn blood spot test (also know as the heel prick test).

 Read more about diagnosing and screening for sickle cell anaemia.

 If your child is diagnosed with sickle cell anaemia, they'll be referred to a specialist sickle cell centre.

 Sickle cell centres are specialist units usually based in large hospitals.
 The staff at these units have a high level of expertise in treating people with sickle cell anaemia.

 A detailed plan outlining future medical care will be drawn up and you'll be given information and support to help manage your child’s condition.